getPopsure/engineer-challenge/Readme.md

 - If you had more time, what other things you would like to do?

-  1. Refactor more
+  1. Test Coverage, needs more API testing
-  2. Test Coverage
-  3. Plan the UI in a way to decouple the backend logic more
+  2. Plan the UI in a way to decouple the backend logic more
-  4. Create a proper data pipeline using AWS (Kakfa, s3 connector, s3, gule, athena and lambda)
+  3. Create a proper data pipeline using AWS (Kakfa, s3 connector, s3, gule, athena and lambda)
+  4. Refactor more
+  5. Replace redis with event bridge and make everything serverless
+  6. Create CI/CD piplines and deploy

 - Do you have any feedback regarding this coding challenge?